Haya (god): Worship

 The earliest known reference to Haya has been identified on a school tablet from Shuruppak the Early Dynastic period, though the context in which his name occurs on it remains uncertain.
 He also occurs in texts from Adab from the Old Akkadian period, though only in theophoric names, such as Lu-Haya and Ur-Haya.
 More attestations are available from the Ur III period, during which Haya is particularly well represented in texts from Ur.
 A hymn from the reign of Rim-Sîn I of Larsa also associates him with his city, and states that he was believed to dwell in the Ekišnugal, the temple of the moon god Nanna.
 Further locations he is attested in the third millennium BCE include Umma and Kuara.

-Excavations indicate that in the Old Babylonian period, a temple dedicated to Haya existed in Shaduppum, a small city located near modern Baghdad.
-After the end of this period his cult declined.
-It was later revived in Assyria.
-In the Neo-Assyrian period he came to be worshiped in Assur in a shrine located in the temple of Ashur.
-He also presided over a procession of the "gods of Subartu" during a festival held in this city.
-A temple dedicated to Haya was built by Sennacherib.
-While the inscriptions mentioning this construction project come from Nineveh, the location of the structure itself is not known.

-The exorcism formula Gattung II invokes Haya alongside Nisaba, and describes him as the "solidifier of the boundaries of vast heaven."
+He is also well documented as a member of the pantheon of Nippur both in the Ur III and Old Babylonian periods.
+Excavations additionally indicate that in the Old Babylonian period a temple dedicated to him existed in Shaduppum, a small city located near modern Baghdad.